 Here is an example of a Trade Recorder Function being called.

 RetVal = TradeRecorder( true, “C:\breakout_test”, “Open Range Breakout”, “1.0”, myStop * numContracts, myATR );

 With these two tools system developers can better understand their trading systems.
-All the files in this article are available below as free downloads.
+All the files in this article are available as free EasyLanguage downloads.
 If you found an error in any of the files or have an idea to improve them, please leave your comments below.